scipy/scipy/doc/source/dev/governance/governance.rst

 The Project will have a BDFL (Benevolent Dictator for Life), who is currently Pauli Virtanen.
 As Dictator, the BDFL has the authority to make all final decisions for The Project.
-As Benevolent, the BDFL, in practice chooses to defer that authority to the consensus of the community discussion channels and the Steering Council (see below).
+As Benevolent, the BDFL, in practice, chooses to defer that authority to the consensus of the community discussion channels and the Steering Council (see below).
 It is expected, and in the past has been the case, that the BDFL will only rarely assert his/her final authority.
 Because